ReppinJesusChrist/startup/notes.md

 * cache control
 * cross-site request forgery
 * When are URNs used?
+* Google V8 engine

 # Raw Notes by Date and Topic
+## 11/3/23
+### UI & endpoint testing
+* Testing on actual devices: BrowserStack
+* Endpoint Testing: Jest
+  * Has a VS Code extension!
+### Express, debugging, daemons

+### Node.js (Node)
+* Used for deploying JS outside the browser
+  * This means that js can also be used to run on the server and power the entire technology stack
+  * "One language to rule them all"
+  * Uses Google's V8 engine, and runs it using the console instead of a browser
+* Maintained by the Open.js foundation
+* NVM (Node version manager)
+* Node JS runtime
+* NPM (Node package manager)
+  * Provides access to a massive library of packages
 ## 11/2/23
 ### Service Design
 * Common Uses for web services: